Hackingsimulator/Dern_Support/README.md

 .NET SDK (v6.0 or higher)
 MySQL (v8.x or higher)

-Frontend code is contained in demo-project update: use npm start to run Run locally on port 3000
+Frontend code is contained in the demo-project update: use npm start to run Run locally on port 3000
-Backend code is in the backend folder: use dotnet run to start server Run locally on port 5235
+Backend code is in the backend folder: use dotnet run to start the server Run locally on port 5235

+Database Setup
+Make sure MySQL is installed and running.
+The application is configured to connect to MySQL, and the database tables will be automatically created using Entity Framework Migrations.

+Port: 3306 (default MySQL port)
+Database Name: myappdb

-Future improvements and adjustments to come soon!
+Future improvements and adjustments are to come soon!